ServiceNow v6 Integration Guide | PagerDuty

 Note

-Once you have successfully installed and configured the PagerDuty application in your ServiceNow instance, it is highly recommended that you index the following columns in ServiceNow based on certain conditions listed below.
+After you successfully install and configure the PagerDuty application in your ServiceNow instance, index the following columns in ServiceNow based on your chosen mapping type.

 • sys_user_group.x_pd_integration_pagerduty_escalation